 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of mometasone topical cream and ointment in children 2 years of age and older, and topical lotion in children 12 years of age and older.
 However, because of this medicine's toxicity, it should be used with caution.
 Children may absorb large amounts through the skin, which can cause serious side effects.
 If your child is using this medicine, follow your doctor's instructions very carefully.
-Use of the topical cream and ointment in children younger than 2 years of age, and the topical lotion in children younger than 12 years of age, is not recommended.
+Use of the topical cream and ointment in children younger than 2 years of age, and the lotion in children younger than 12 years of age, is not recommended.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of mometasone topical in the elderly.
 However, elderly patients are more sensitive to the effects of this medicine than younger adults.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.